hexcowboy/rslock/README.md

 This is an implementation of Redlock, the [distributed locking mechanism][distlock] built on top of Redis.
 It is more or less a port of the [Ruby version][redlock.rb].

-It currently lacks documentation.
-I write that ASAP.
 It includes a sample application in [main.rs](src/main.rs).

 ## Build